7 eBay Alternatives: Other Places to Flip Items

 Shipping is tracked, and you know how much it will be on the front end as you input the information for your listing.
 Poshmark’s prepaid labels will cover items up to five pounds.
 More than that, you’ll have to get a label on your own and provide them with the tracking information.
 Many think their rates are a bit pricey, but they are comparable, if not cheaper, than shipping on your own or through other resale sites.

-Poshmark is a super reliable way to buy and sell luxury goods at a lower price.
+Poshmark is a reliable way to buy and sell luxury goods at a lower price.
 Anything over $500 must be authenticated by being sent to their headquarters.
-You can ensure you sell your real items for the price you deserve while allowing buyers to save on the brands they want and know they’re getting the real thing.
+You can ensure you sell your authentic items for the price you deserve while allowing buyers to save on the brands they want and know they’re getting the real thing.
 That could be very profitable for you.

 3. Facebook Marketplace

 Another plus for Facebook Marketplace is no fees for buying or selling.
 You agree on the price you will get; no cut goes to anyone else.
-Unlike eBay’s fees for listing and commissions, this makes Facebook Marketplace, a huge competitor.
+Unlike eBay’s fees for listing and commissions, this makes Facebook Marketplace a huge competitor.

 4. OfferUp